Rebels next prepare for ITA All-American at end of month.

-The man who brought UNLV men's tennis program its first-ever Mountain West championship -- Owen Hambrook -- is back for his 10th season, which is the second-longest tenure in Rebel history.
+The man who brought UNLV men's tennis program its first-ever Mountain West championship -- Owen Hambrook -- is back for his 15th season, which is the third-longest tenure among all current UNLV head coaches.

 The 2011 men's squad produced the program's first Mountain West Player of the Year -- Mehdi Bouras -- in six seasons while Hambrook sent both a singles player (Bouras) and a doubles team (Bouras and Bernard Schoeman) to the NCAA Championships for the first time since 1999.
 The Rebels also led the way in the classroom as a league-leading seven players earned Academic All-MW honors.